ianozsvald/data_science_delivered/README.md

 My notes
 --------

--   overview of major stages in a project (conception to maintenance)
+-   overview of the major stages in a data project (from conception to maintenance)

     -   outline the projects